ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 2. Once the lumen is properly segmented, import it to FIJI.
 3. Now you have 2 options:
 	1. As if the lumen was a cell, put an spheric ROI, change the parameters (low F_pressure, high D_0) and get a proper lumen.
 	2. (OPTION WE ARE USING) Follow the steps of [LimeSeg](http://imagej.net/LimeSeg) section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
 Select a ROI polygon for each lumen frame.
+It is really important wrap the segmented black lumen locating the polygon ROI over the white zone (never mixing white and black zones).
+If you have 2 or more separated lumens you should only catch one of them (not more than 1 ROI per Z) .
+Proper experimental parameters are: D_0 = 10 and F_pressure = 0.01

 4. There has to be a full lumen, with no holes.
 5. Save your results:
 	1. First the ROI.
 'Roi Manager -> More -> Save...'